ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Path: A representation of an available set of properties that a Local Endpoint can use to communicate with a Remote Endpoint.
 - Peer: An endpoint application party to a Connection.
 - Preconnection: an object that represents a Connection that has not yet been established.
-- Preference: A preference to prohibit, avoid, ignore prefer or require a specific Transport Feature.
+- Preference: A preference to prohibit, avoid, ignore, prefer, or require a specific Transport Feature.
 - Primitive: A function call that is used to locally communicate between an application and an endpoint, which is related to one or more Transport Features {{?RFC8303}}.
 - Protocol Instance: A single instance of one protocol, including any state necessary to establish connectivity or send and receive Messages.
 - Protocol Stack: A set of Protocol Instances that are used together to establish connectivity or send and receive Messages.